 One of our favourite musicians and one of the hardest working men in showbiz, Dave Gunning, finally returns to The Carleton on Thursday, May 4th.
-We expect to be announcing a special guest soon too.
+Australian Mark Lang will be opening on the night.
 Show time is 8 PM and tickets are $22.50 advanced or $25 at the door.

 Eleven albums in, Dave Gunning has become a truly masterful songwriter, one who has earned real peer respect from such Canadian folk songwriting legends as Ron Hynes, David Francey, and James Keelaghan.
 “I grew up listening to people like Ron Hynes,” says Dave.
 “I look up to them but then it hits me sometimes that I’m their peer and they like my stuff too.
 It’s a weird headspace, flipping from being a fan to being a peer.”

 Gunning’s recording career is now approaching a full two decades in length (his debut album, Lost Tracks, came out in 1996).
 Along with richly-deserved peer respect, he has also earned a shelf full of music industry awards.
 That tally now stands at eight East Coast Music Awards and two Canadian Folk Music Awards, plus a 2012 Juno Award nomination in the Roots & Traditional Solo Album of the Year category for his album …a tribute to John Allan Cameron, a compelling homage to another of Dave’s Maritime musical heroes.

 His songwriting skill has also been internationally recognized, with earlier tunes scoring victories and high placings in some major international songwriting competitions.
 As a fervent hockey fan, Gunning was also thrilled to win the CBC’s hotly-contested Hockey Night In Canada Song Quest in 2014 with “A Game Goin’ On,” a co-write with David Francey.